LeBron James, Anthony Davis lead Lakers past Spurs

+SAN ANTONIO (AP) — For a player who wasn’t even part of the Los Angeles Lakers’ plans this offseason, Dwight Howard is providing a powerful impact alongside LeBron James and Anthony Davis.

-SAN ANTONIO (AP) — Anthony Davis had 25 points and 11 rebounds, LeBron James added 21 points, 13 assists and 11 rebounds and the Los Angeles Lakers held off the San Antonio Spurs 103-96 on Sunday night.
+Davis had 25 points and 11 rebounds, ames added 21 points, 13 assists and 11 rebounds and Los Angeles held off the San Antonio Spurs 103-96 on Sunday night.

-James also had a triple-double Friday night in an overtime victory in Dallas.

-Dwight Howard had 14 points and 13 rebounds in a throw-back performance to help the Lakers improve to 5-1.
+Howard had 14 points and 13 rebounds in a throw-back performance to help the Lakers improve to 5-1.
+He was 7 for 7 from the field.

+“Just effort and energy,” Howard said. “(James and Davis) are going to take most of the scoring bulk, so my job is just to make sure I clean up all the mistakes.
+On the defensive end, be a force, make guys take tough shots and be aggressive.
+I enjoy it.”

 Most Read Stories